Dick Clark's New Year's Rockin' Eve: 1976–1999: Rise in popularity

 Mark Curry and Holly Robinson of the ABC sitcom Hangin' with Mr. Cooper co-hosted for 1993–94, with segments at Walt Disney World featuring performances by acts such as Brooks and Dunn and Kiss, along with the marriage of two California firefighters, Laura Turpin and Bob Hutnyan.
 The 1994–95 edition was co-hosted with Margaret Cho and Steve Harvey (then respectively starring in the ABC sitcoms All-American Girl and Me and the Boys, both of which would be cancelled by the end of that television season), and included musical performances from Melissa Etheridge, Hootie & the Blowfish and Salt-N-Pepa.

 The 1996–97 edition was co-hosted by Stacey Dash and Donald Faison of the ABC comedy series Clueless, and included performances by Jann Arden, Kiss, "Weird Al" Yankovic, The Presidents of the United States of America, and The Tony Rich Project.
-This edition also marked the 25th anniversary of New Year's Rockin' Eve; Clark marked this accomplishment by discussing the greatest challenges he had faced hosting the special, including being unable to hear his director over the loud crowds in Times Square, harsh weather conditions, and a year where the emcee had to contend with a group of 30 nude attendees in the background.
+This edition also marked the 25th anniversary of New Year's Rockin' Eve; Clark marked this accomplishment by discussing the greatest challenges he had faced hosting the special, including being unable to hear his director over the loud crowds in Times Square, harsh weather conditions, and a year where the host had to contend with a group of 30 naked attendees in the background.
 Clark aimed to continue hosting the special through the year 2000.
 Ultimately, Clark hosted the program nearly uninterrupted through 2004.

 Following the 1997–98 edition, ABC aired a second, hour-long special at 1:05 a.m.
 ET, After New Year's Eve, which was hosted by David Sanborn and featured performances by Boz Scaggs, Isaac Hayes, Dr. John, Joan Osborne, Lou Reed, and Naughty by Nature.
 In later years, New Year's Rockin' Eve itself would be extended further into the night following the conclusion of coverage from New York.